Tim55667757/TKSBrokerAPI/README_EN.md

 ❗ **Working with the TINKOFF INVEST API without creating and using a token is not possible**.
 Before you start working with the TKSBrokerAPI module, please open the [brokerage account in Tinkoff Investments](http://tinkoff.ru/sl/AaX1Et1omnH), and then select the type of token you need and create it as indicated [in official documentation](https://tinkoff.github.io/investAPI/token/).

-❗ **Important note**: never share your tokens with anyone, don't use them in examples, and don't save them in public code.
+❗ **Important note:** never share your tokens with anyone, don't use them in examples, and don't save them in public code.
 Anyone can use the token, but all transactions with the broker will be displayed on your behalf.
 If you want to use your tokens for automation in CI/CD systems, then be sure to use hidden environment variables ([example](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) of setting "hidden variables" for Travis CI, and [example](https://docs.gitlab.com/ee/ci/variables/#protected-cicd-variables) of setting "protected variables" for GitLab CI).

 ### User account ID